pansilu/ISTSOS-1/README.md

 ## Getting Started

-This Is a Whether station Internal code. this is requested to buy the hardware implementation. this is fully Arduino based implemantation.
+This Is a Weather station Internal code. this is requested to buy the hardware implementation. this is fully Arduino based implemantation.

 ### Prerequisites